 Striking Off or Winding Up of a Singapore Company

-The main ways that a Singapore company that has ceased to conduct business can be liquidated (or ‘closed down’) is either by Striking Off or Winding Up.
-Winding up and striking off both result in a company ceasing to exist.
+The two main ways that a Singapore company thar can be “closed down” are either by Striking Off or Liquidation.
+Striking off and Liquidation (also know as winding up) both result in a company ceasing to exist.
 However, very different processes are involved in deriving at either and they should not be confused with one another.

 There are differences not just in the law but also the administrative/logistical procedures between a Singapore company that is being closed down voluntarily by its owners, and one that is being closed down by an Order of the Court if it becomes insolvent.